parse-community/Parse-SDK-Flutter/README.md

         securityContext: securityContext, // Again, required for some setups
 	coreStore: await CoreStoreSharedPrefsImp.getInstance()); // Local data storage method.
 Will use SharedPreferences instead of Sembast as an internal DB
 ```

+#### Early Web support
+Currently this requires adding `X-Parse-Installation-Id` as an allowed header to parse-server.
+When running directly via docker, set the env var `PARSE_SERVER_ALLOW_HEADERS=X-Parse-Installation-Id`.
+When running via express, set [ParseServerOptions](https://parseplatform.org/parse-server/api/master/ParseServerOptions.html) `allowHeaders: ['X-Parse-Installation-Id']`.

+Be aware that for web ParseInstallation does include app name, version or package identifier.

 ## Objects
 You can create custom objects by calling: